aecsocket/aeronet/examples/move_box/README.md

 provide SHA-256 digest of the certificate's DER as a base 64 string.

-When starting the server, it outputs the *certificate hash* as a base 64 string (it also outputs the *SPKI fingerprint*, which is different and is not necessary here).
+When starting the server, it outputs the *certificate hash* as a base 64 string (it also outputs the *SPKI fingerprint*, which is different and is not necessary h)ere).
 Copy this string and enter it into the "certificate hash" field of the client before connecting.
 The client will then ignore certificate validation errors for this specific certificate, and allow a connection to be established.